Using Chromebook For Running The KeyMusician Keyboard

 That means you’re limited to using PulseAudio (in options 1 & 3), so you probably need a CPU speed of at least 2 Gigahertz, to avoid audio-dropouts.

 We started with the more typical installation on a Chromebook, then tried options requiring Developer Mode, and finally, even a firmware update.

-If the Chromebook software improves to where we officially support using the KeyMusician Keyboard on it, we will provide detailed, step-by-step instructions on doing it.
+The Chromebook software has improved somewhat for using the KeyMusician Keyboard on it, so we provide detailed, step-by-step instructions on doing it, in the installation instructions.

 The information in this article should enable a reasonably competent Chromebook user, to install and use it, with the aid of a few Internet searches.
 In doing such searches, it’s helpful to include your particular Chromebook model, or you may get old information that isn’t necessarily applicable to your machine.

 Beware of things you find searching, that are very old, such as 2012.
 Things have changed a lot since then.